ELEMENTARY CONTESTS MIDDLE SCHOOL CONTESTS HIGH SCHOOL CONTESTS ONLINE INSTRUCTION STORE ARML TEAMS STAY CONNECTED

 • If you want your relay teams in top form, we have a new subscription service that allows you to get a new relay test sent to you each week!

-• Individual students may compete in our Relay Challenge, where we take a full relay each Tuesday and go over how to do some of the problems.
+• Individual students may compete in our Relay Challenge, where they take a full relay each week and get access to a video lesson showing how to solve all of the problems.

 mathleague@mathleague.org